-The primary outcomes for DPPOS Phase 3 are time to the development of cancer (first 5 years) and major cardiovascular disease (MACE, including non-fatal myocardial infarction and stroke, and fatal cardiovascular disease) (second 5 years).
-The cohort of participants for these analyses includes all participants randomized to the original DPP study.
-Each participant will be included in the group to which s/he was randomly assigned, regardless of compliance with study treatment.
-Since the participants originally assigned to troglitazone only had a limited exposure to that intervention, owing to the premature termination of the troglitazone arm, were not included in the primary DPP outcome analyses, and are no longer followed in DPPOS, they will not be included in the primary DPPOS Phase 3 analyses.
+The primary outcomes for DPPOS Phase 3 were time to the development of cancer (first 5 years) and major cardiovascular disease (MACE, including non-fatal myocardial infarction and stroke, and fatal cardiovascular disease) (second 5 years).
+The cohort of participants for these analyses included all participants randomized to the original DPP study.
+Each participant was included in the group to which s/he was randomly assigned, regardless of compliance with study treatment.
+Since the participants originally assigned to troglitazone only had a limited exposure to that intervention, owing to the premature termination of the troglitazone arm, were not included in the primary DPP outcome analyses, and are no longer followed in DPPOS, they were not be included in the primary DPPOS Phase 3 analyses.

-The primary comparison will focus on the metformin vs. the placebo group.
-The time to event analysis uses the date of the first occurrence of the outcomes.
-Participants will be considered "administratively censored" if they complete the full duration of follow-up without confirmed disease.
-Participants who died or prematurely discontinue their follow-up visits prior to developing the event will be "censored" at the time the outcome was last ascertained, recognizing that possible bias introduced by this approach will be evaluated using secondary analyses^{104,105}.
-Separate Kaplan-Meier estimates of cumulative incidence curves are calculated for the three treatment groups and will be compared using the log rank test.
+The primary comparison focused on the metformin vs. the placebo group.
+The time to event analysis used the date of the first occurrence of the outcomes.
+Participants were considered "administratively censored" if they complete the full duration of follow-up without confirmed disease.
+Participants who died or prematurely discontinude their follow-up visits prior to developing the event were "censored" at the time the outcome was last ascertained, recognizing that possible bias introduced by this approach will be evaluated using secondary analyses.
+Separate Kaplan-Meier estimates of cumulative incidence curves were calculated for the three treatment groups and compared using the log rank test.

-Mortality prior to the development of cancer or MACE is a competing risk event ^{106,107}.
-Regression models that censor on death provide an estimate of the coefficient effect on the underlying cause-specific hazard for the outcome event.
-If there is a difference between groups in overall mortality, we will examine the cumulative incidence functions within groups adjusting for death as a competing risk.
+Mortality prior to the development of cancer or MACE is a competing risk event .
+Regression models that censor on death provided an estimate of the coefficient effect on the underlying cause-specific hazard for the outcome event.
+If there was a difference between groups in overall mortality, we examined the cumulative incidence functions within groups adjusting for death as a competing risk.

-The analysis will also be conducted using subgroups (one-way stratification) to assess treatment effect modification based on the following characteristics: racial/ethnic origin, sex, and age at randomization (<45, 45 < 60, 60+).
+The analyses were also conducted using subgroups (one-way stratification) to assess treatment effect modification based on the following characteristics: racial/ethnic origin, sex, and age at randomization (<45, 45 - <60, 60 +).

-A proportional hazards regression model will be used to evaluate potential covariates that may modify or mediate the time to development of the outcome 108.
-To allow for model misspecification, such as non-proportional hazards, all inferences will be conducted using the robust variance estimate 109 that provides a valid inference in the presence of such misspecification.
+A proportional hazards regression model wasused to evaluate potential covariates that may modify or mediate the time to development of the outcome.
+To allow for model misspecification, such as non-proportional hazards, all inferences were conducted using the robust variance estimate that provides a valid inference in the presence of such misspecification.